 Note the visibly hairy leaves, characteristic of many of the Petrocosmea species.
 As several species are adapted to periods of drought, often when growing on rocks, the hairs may help to reduce transpiration.

 Petrocosmea cryptica has had a lot of names having been in cultivation for over 10 years.
-“The Plantman” magazine, September 2011, “A New Species of Petrocosmea”, Julian Shaw discovers that a gesneriad that has been in cultivation under the wrong name for more than 10 years is a new species”.
+In “The Plantman” magazine, September 2011, “A New Species of Petrocosmea”, Julian Shaw reported that a gesneriad that had been in cultivation under the wrong name for more than 10 years is a new species.